amitrai48/amitrai48.github.io/_posts/2016-07-31-playing-with-play.markdown

 {% endhighlight %}

 We create a `case class Todo` which makes it easy to map our table to our model.
-We then use dependency Injection to obtain obtain a `DatabaseConfig` (which is a Slick type bundling a database and driver).
+We then use dependency Injection to obtain a `DatabaseConfig` (which is a Slick type bundling a database and driver).

 {% highlight scala %}
 class TodoRepo @Inject()(dbConfigProvider: DatabaseConfigProvider){